-his report is presented in the same format as our two most recent quarterly reports, in which we began providing comprehensive assessments of MPD's status in satisfying the objective substantial compliance standards agreed upon by the parties.
-In each section of this report, we summarize the requirements imposed by each section of the MOA ("Requirements").
+In each section of this report, we summarize the requirements imposed by each substantive paragraph of the MOA ("Requirements").
 We then provide our status report and assessment of MPD's progress toward compliance with those requirements as well as the current status of our monitoring activity in each of the substantive areas of the MOA ("Status and Assessment").
-Next, we include sections in which we assess whether MPD and the City at this point are in substantial compliance with the substantive provisions of the MOA, as defined by the objective standards agreed to by the parties ("Substantial Compliance Evaluation").
+Next, we assess whether MPD and the City, as of the close of this quarter, are in substantial compliance with the substantive provisions of the MOA, as defined by the objective standards agreed to by the parties ("Substantial Compliance Evaluation").
 Finally, as in all of our quarterly reports, where appropriate, we include recommendations for MPD and the City based on our observations made during the quarter ("Recommendations").
-1 For ease of reference, we have attached an updated matrix containing the objective substantial compliance standards at Appendix C to this report.
+1

-I. General Use of Force Policy Requirements (MOA ¶¶ 36-52)
+I. General Use of Force Policy Requirements (MOA \P 36-52)